IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

 	- ODBC connectivity
 	- JDBC type-2 and type-4 connections

-Later, you can also use the sample Db2 software service template to deprovision the provisioned Db2 systems.
+Later, you can also use the sample Db2 software service template to deprovision the provisioned Db2 subsystems.

 ## Setting up the sample Db2 software service template